formalsec/smtml/README.md

 dune runtest
 ```

-- Install `encoding` on your path by running:
+- Install `smtml` on your path by running:

 ```sh
 dune install